5 JavaScript Priority Levels and How to Use Them

 5. Future Scripts

-Future scripts are those that won’t be needed until specific conditions are met.
+Future scripts are those that will not be needed until specific conditions are met.
 For example, a multi-stage checkout script becomes relevant only after a user has added items to their cart.
-These scripts can often wait until much later in the user’s journey.
+These scripts can wait until much later in the user's journey.

 Take a look at this example.
-It uses the intersection observer to load the JS logic required for the sign-up script only when the form is in the visible viewport.
+It uses the IntersectionObserver to load the JS logic only when it is needed: when the form is in the visible viewport.

 <!DOCTYPE html>